toni8810/gigbuddyStories/README.md

 13, As a developer I want a webservice that automatically posts, tweets on social media all the buddy requests so that the     request reaches as many people as possible.

+14, As a developer I want a feedback pop up page so that I can make improvement to the website.
+    Star rating, comment